Major in Business Administration

 MNGT 453 CONFLICT RESOLUTION IN BUSINESS (3)

 Resolving disputes in business operations through negotiation, mediation, and arbitration as alternatives to litigation.
 Buyer/seller disputes, management salary negotiations, service contractor disputes, and real estate issues.
-Prerequisites: senior major standing, MNGT 361.
+Prerequisites: MNGT 361; junior/senior major standing.

 MNGT 463 ORGANIZATIONAL LEADERSHIP (3)

 An array of leadership theories, research findings and practical applications covering participatory leadership, followership, power and influence, contingency perspectives, and leadership in decision making groups, charismatic and strategic leadership in organizations.
-Prerequisites: major standing, MNGT 361.
+Prerequisites: MNGT 361; junior/senior major standing.

 MNGT 465 LEADERSHIP, LEARNING, AND CHANGE (3)